Trump says Kelly will leave chief of staff job at end of year

 Unlike other key Cabinet appointments, the White House chief of staff does not require confirmation by the U.S. Senate.

-Reporting by Jeff Mason, Steve Holland and Jan Wolfe; additional reporting by David Morgan; Editing by Daniel Wallis and Nick Zieminski
+Reporting by Jeff Mason, Steve Holland and Jan Wolfe; additional reporting by David Morgan; Editing by Daniel Wallis, Nick Zieminski and Susan Thomas